TobikoData/sqlmesh/docs/quick_start.md

 This project demonstrates key SQLMesh features by walking through the SQLMesh workflow on a simple data pipeline.
 This section describes the project structure and the SQLMesh concepts you will encounter as you work through it.

 The term "pipeline" is generic and usually refers to more than a collection of models and the relationships among them.
-We use instead the more specific term "directed acyclic graph" (or "DAG") to refer to the models and relationships in a SQLMesh project.
+We use instead the more specific term "directed acyclic graph" (or "DAG") to refer to the models and their relationships in a SQLMesh project.
 In this context, "graph" is synonymous with "network" - each model is a node in the network, and two models are linked if one of them `SELECT`s from the other.
-A SQLMesh project's model graph is "acyclic" because it cannot contain cycles where two models `SELECT` from one another, either directly or indirectly via other models.
+A SQLMesh project's model graph is "acyclic" because it cannot contain cycles where two models both `SELECT` from one another, either directly or indirectly via other models.

 The project structure is a three-model DAG with a CSV file as the only data source: